 Denied Coverage and Looking for an Attorney?

 Make sure to get the denial in writing and the reason for the denial.
 If the insurer claims that proton is experimental and using that as the denial reason, it is the easiest denial to appeal (Note: As of this print date, Medicare covers proton therapy for prostate cancer at 80 percent of the usual and prevailing fee, and Medicare never covers anything experimental).
-Note also that there are multiple proton facilities in the US and worldwide providing this proton treatment with many more in the planning stage.
-Proton therapy has been used to treat prostate cancer with excellent results for 25 years.
+Note also that there are nearly 40 proton facilities in the U.S. and worldwide providing this proton treatment with many more in the planning stage.
+Proton therapy has been used to treat prostate cancer with excellent results 30 years.

 Most insurers previously have covered proton, however many are now denying coverage for reasons other than it being experimental.
 They claim it is medically unnecessary because of other available, less costly, treatments.
 Learn the truth about cost for proton therapy here.